-With three National Trails and a spectacular 870-mile coast path to explore, there's a route to suit everyone in Wales!
+With three National Trails and a spectacular 870-mile coast path to explore, there are walks in Wales to suit everyone!
 If you're struggling to decide which stretch of coast to visit, the Wales Coast Path covers hundreds of miles of coastline, so you can choose a path to suit you.
 If you'd rather head for the hills, Glyndwr's Way is one of the most spectacular rural National Trails in the UK.
-Get acquainted with Wales' walking routes below!
+Get acquainted with some of the best walks in Wales below!

 Walks in North Wales